Prince of Persia

 Upload Save File

-Upload save file will orverwrite current progress and restart, do you wish to continue?
+Uploading a save file will overwrite current progress and restart the game.
+Do you wish to continue?

 Error